acloudcenter/.github/profile/README.md

-# Welcome to A Cloud Center!
-My name is Josh and this my building space.
+# Welcome to A Cloud Center
 ![A Cloud Center](https://github.com/user-attachments/assets/43196f63-33bb-4f67-be5b-76fbaeb2ccd9)

 ## My name is Josh and this my building space.

-# Welcome to A Cloud Center

 A Cloud Center is my space for building projects, solving real problems, and experimenting with new ideas.
 I spend my time creating systems that bring together cloud infrastructure, automation, Python, React, and AI with a strong focus on real time applications.